Tithe Applotment Books

 Other than a few parishes that straddle the international border into Armagh, Derry, Down and Fermanagh), the TABs for the six counties are not included in the online collection released by the National Archives of Ireland.

-They are, however, included in the online collection available, for a fee, on Ancestry.
+They are, however, included in Ancestry's collection available, for a fee.
+See below for link.

 On 8 November 2012, the National Archives of Ireland (NAI) released the Tithe Applotment Books for the 26 counties of the Irish Republic online, with free access on its dedicated genealogy website.